 We have to go through both ups and downs in our life.
 When life is bad, we tend to have negative thoughts.
 These negative thoughts will kill your self-confidence.
 That is the reason why you need to learn to think positively, not only when your life is good but also when it doesn’t go your way as well.
 You should know that there is no way that you can do to avoid tough times.

 Nevertheless, you can still learn how to deal with them.
 Consider these times as opportunities for you to learn from mistakes.
 If you surrender, you will never learn or get better.
 You should also consider these positive affirmations such as “I can be successful if I try my best” or “people will listen to me”.
 These thoughts will help you remain positive and help to boost your confidence.

 You might have a negative thought that you are not as good as other people.
 There is no point in comparing yourself with other people, so you should stop comparing yourself to other people.
 It is essential that you know both of your strengths and weaknesses.
 You should also know that everyone is different; therefore, any comparison is irrelevant.

 Your friends or your family can help you to enhance your self-confidence.
 You can seek help or advice from the people who you think would have a high level of self-confidence.
 You should also spend time around friends and family members who appreciate and understand your own attitude as well as your decisions you have made in your life.
 Also, spending time with people who often do something out adventurous and out of their comfort zone will encourage you to do the same thing.

 While some of your friends are helpful in uplifting your perspective, some people are not so.
-For instance, some tend to give your negative remarks or criticise you without giving you any constructive feedbacks.
-In this case, you should limit your contact with them and learn not to over think about their opinions.
+For instance, some tend to give your negative remarks or criticise you without giving you any constructive feedback.
+In this case, you should limit your contact with them and learn not to overthink about their opinions.

 4: Do Something Out of Your Comfort Zone